Statuses in Latin with translation. Quotes in Latin with translation

 In saecula saeculorum - forever and ever

-Lex fati - the law of fate
+Lex fati - law of fate

 Liberum arbitrium - freedom of choice